Most self-directed 401(k) investors might need a nudge

-Overall, investors are perhaps too conservative, though that assessment gets slightly better with age.
-Almost three-quarters of retirement savers younger than 30 years old hold too little stock, with the remainder being appropriately allocated.
-None are overly aggressive.
+Overall, investors are perhaps too conservative, although that assessment gets slightly better with age.
+Almost three-quarters of retirement savers younger than 30 years old hold too little stock, with the remainder being appropriately allocated; none are overly aggressive.

-The sliding scale changes with age, so that for people age 60 and older, 45% are too conservative, 43% are too aggressive, and only 12% are appropriately allocated.
+The sliding scale changes with age, so that for people aged 60 and older, 45% are too conservative, 43% are too aggressive, and only 12% are appropriately allocated.